Dastari/unifi-access-api/README.md

 # UniFi Access API (TypeScript)

-Typed Node.js/TypeScript client for the UniFi Access REST API.
+Typed Node.js/TypeScript client for the UniFi Access REST API (tested against UniFi Access API v3.3.21).
 The library wraps every documented endpoint from the UniFi Access API reference and exposes typed request/response contracts for convenient use in other projects.

 ## Installation